German for Business (FLG3615)

 - 8. Make progress through developing skills of self-study and application and develop an awareness of and sensitivity to a foreign business culture.

 The course provides a systematic approach to acquiring advanced structures in a communicative context and in accordance with the skills of listening, speaking, reading and writing.
-At this level, students are expected to demonstrate competence in the use of all advanced grammatical structures.
-However, there may be remedial revision / consolidation of certain grammar topics.
+At this level, you are expected to demonstrate competence in the use of all advanced grammatical structures.
+However, there may be remedial revision/consolidation of certain grammar topics.

 You will be expected to spend time studying outside the class and we provide guidance, facilities and materials to help you develop your expertise as a proficient language learner.